-When checking for a leak, make sure that water is off throughout your property.
+When inspecting for a leak, make sure that water is off throughout your property.
 Open your meter box lid, usually located in your front yard on or near the sidewalk.
 Use your finger to change the digital screen to the current "flow rate" screen.
 If the "flow rate" screen shows water flow (ex.
-0.12 GPM), you have a leak.
+0.12 GPM) then you have a leak.
 If flow rate screen shows 0.00 GPM, you do not have a leak.
+Below are examples.

+HOW TO READ YOUR METER.
 Place finger over the dot/censor to change digital screens.

-Find the "meter read" and "flow rate" screens.
-The "meter read" is above.
+There are several different digital screens.
+The most important is the "meter read" and "flow rate" screens.
+The "meter read" is pictured above.

-The "flow rate" (above) will change depending on how much water is used or leaking.
+The "flow rate" screen is pictured above.
+The flow rate will change continuously depending on how much water is used or leaking.